Crawl Space Heat in the Summer

 Does the Crawl Space Make My Home Warmer in the Summer?

-What Should I Worry About?
+What Crawl Space Issues Should I Worry About in the Summer?

 Your main concern is what a hot summer and exposed crawl space with a dirt floor can do to your home and health.
 This potent combination encourages wood rot, fosters mold growth, and threatens the health and safety of your loved ones.
-High humidity levels in the crawl also cause porous concrete or material to absorb moisture from the air like a sponge.
+High humidity levels in the crawl space also cause porous concrete or material to absorb moisture from the air like a sponge.

 Moisture can also damage the insulation in the crawl space and jeopardize your efforts to keep the crawl space warm, especially if it is fiberglass insulation.
 Fiberglass is just like a sponge.
 When moisture builds up, the insulation material soaks water and becomes weighed down.
 This causes it to sag and fall off.